Welcome to today's edition of the Rush 24-7 podcast.

 You know me, I'm Mr. Optimism, but it's got to be based in fact and truth and reality.

-It's uh it's like it's like John Edwards saying, if you elect, you elect John Kerry, Christopher Reeve will be walking next week.
+It's like John Edwards saying, if you elect, you elect John Kerry, Christopher Reeve will be walking next week.

-You know, that's very cruel thing to say to people who have spinal cord problems.
+You know, that's a very cruel thing to say to people who have spinal cord problems.

-So to sit here and be phony about, oh yeah, we're economy is really that's what Obama's trying to do, creating an image and a template.
+So to sit here and be phony about, oh yeah, where economy is really, that's what Obama's trying to do, creating an image and a template.

 And the reason it's not happening is because of his policies.